 Evaluation methods for unsupervised word embeddings

-How to model language and the inside words? [slide] [ word2vec ] Assignment 1 out
+What is structure of language (string of words)?
+How to model language and the inside words?
+[Linguistics repo] Assignment 1 out

 BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding